Charlie Plumb interviewed about recent Shirazi decision by Oklahoma Supreme Court

 Plumb told the Journal Record that the importance for employers in this case is that unlike Oklahoma law, federal employment law sets caps on punitive and emotional distress damages.
 Under Shirazi, an employer could be sued in state court rather than federal court, and potentially be subject to uncapped damages.

-McAfee & Taft distributed an Employment Law Alert on February 25th that provides additional details and background regarding the court's Shirazi decision.
-You can download a PDF of that alert or read it online here.
+McAfee & Taft distributed an Employment Law Alert on February 25th that provides additional details and background regarding the court’s Shirazi decision.